-My husband’s (Nate to those who know him. or you.) favorite, favorite, favorite cake is my chocolate cake.
+My husband’s (Nate to those who know him. or you.) favorite, favorite, favorite cake is my homemade chocolate cake.
 And being that it’s his birthday today it seems only right to make him my chocolate cake.
-This is the best chocolate cake recipe.
+This is the best chocolate cake from scratch recipe.
 In the history of best.
 And chocolate.
 And cake.
-This is a simple cake to make and the homemade frosting and cake combo is the best it gets.
+This is an easy chocolate cake to make and the homemade frosting and cake combo is the best it gets.
 Really, truly, pinky swear!

 (We get a lot of questions about the cake stand.
 Unfortunately, we can’t point you to where to buy this exact one.
-If the color is what you like, though, you might like this square distressed one on Amazon.
+If the color is what you like, though, you might like this square distressed cake plate on Amazon.)

 Cake pops.
 I don’t understand why we take perfectly good cake and crumble it up into balls.
 Why not just eat the cake? #immissingsomething

 — Nellie & Bellie (@miznelliebellie) August 4, 2014